the-t-in-rtf/ul-image-api/docs/api-rest-docs.md

 Remove a single existing image file.
 You must have permission to write to `:source` (see "Source Permissions" above) to use this endpoint.

+# `GET /api/images/metadata/:uid`

++ URL Parameters
+    + `uid` (required) ...
+The unique ID of the Unified Listing entry associated with this image.

+Retrieve all metadata associated with a Unified Listing entry.

+# `GET /api/images/metadata/:uid/:source`

++ URL Parameters
+    + `uid` (required) ...
+The unique ID of the Unified Listing entry associated with this image.
+    + `source` (required) ...
+The data source (see "Source Permissions" above) to associate this image with.

+Retrieve all metadata associated with a Unified Listing entry and source.

+# `GET /api/images/metadata/:uid/:source/:image_id`

++ URL Parameters
+    + `uid` (required) ...
+The unique ID of the Unified Listing entry associated with this image.
+    + `source` (required) ...
+The data source (see "Source Permissions" above) to associate this image with.
+    + `image_id` (required) ...
+The unique ID of the image.

+Retrieve the metadata associated with a single Unified Listing entry, image file, and source.

 # `POST /api/images/metadata/:uid/:source`